US Policy Reversal on Israeli Settlements: The Rationale and Implications of the Trump Administration’s Proclamation

 October 31, 2019

-Arab Center Washington DC is organizing its fourth annual conference dedicated to exploring the role of media and new technologies in human rights and democracy in the Arab world.
+Arab Center Washington DC organized its fourth annual conference dedicated to exploring the role of media and new technologies in human rights and democracy in the Arab world.
 Conference sessions and topics will include: Arab democracy in the information age; Cyber geopolitics and digital warfare in the Arab world; New media and new authoritarianism; Press freedom and the prospects of digital activism; Identity politics and the weaponization of social media; Silencing dissent and the politics of cyber espionage; Accountability and ethical policies in cyber space.

 The Future of Yemen: Between Internal Divisions and External Interference